 All this is great but what are they for?
 Ultimately we can't know this because there is a critical piece of information the label doesn't tell us – the strain of bacteria.
 If we knew the strain of bacteria, then we could search for proof for the exact type of bacteria used.

-If we knew the strain of bacteria for each of the probiotics used, then we could get a better idea why they are used – and locate supporting research for their use.
-I look forward to the day when companies tell us the bacteria strain they use in probiotic supplements.
+If we knew the strain of bacteria for each of the probiotics used, then we could get a better idea why they are used – and locate supporting research for them.

 16. Patriot Power Greens: Any Proof?